stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

    - Update to leverage content from both Wikipedia and PDF sources
    - Implement proper source attribution in responses
    - Add comprehensive testing with multiple content sources

+7. **Expand Development Tools Integration**:
+   - Use Context7 MCP to retrieve documentation for Pinecone, Pydantic, and other project dependencies
+   - Create reference guides based on up-to-date library documentation
+   - Explore additional MCP servers for specialized functionality like database access
+   - Document usage patterns and best practices based on current library documentation

 ## Known Issues